khusmann/bydantic/docs/more-field-types.md

         ...
 ```

-Here, we're using `Scale`, a built-in `ValueMapper` defined in bydantic as
+Here, we're using `Scale`, a built-in `ValueMapper` defined in Bydantic as
 follows:

 ```python